yt-dlp/yt-dlp/README.md

-    --max-downloads NUMBER          Abort after downloading NUMBER files --break-on-existing             Stop the download process when encountering a file that is in the archive --break-on-reject               Stop the download process when encountering a file that has been filtered out --break-per-input               Alters --max-downloads, --break-on-existing,
+    --max-downloads NUMBER          Abort after downloading NUMBER files --break-on-existing             Stop the download process when encountering a file that is in the archive --break-per-input               Alters --max-downloads, --break-on-existing,
                                     --break-on-reject, and autonumber to reset
                                     per input URL